AeroStar Training Takes Place in the United States of America.

-Step 4: When candidate completes the application, they will be redirected to the home page where they will need to go to the bottom of the page and select the “Validate & Submit” button.
+Step 4: When you complete the application, you will be redirected to the home page where you will need to go to the bottom of the page and select the “Validate & Submit” button.
 If there are any errors in the application, they will need to be corrected before continuing.
-The “Validate & Submit” process may have to be repeated if errors continue to appear on the application.

 Step 5: Upon submission of the completed forms, the training provider will be able to validate the candidate’s application on the AFSP website.

-Step 6: Upon validation of the candidate by the training provider, the candidate will receive an email from TSA advising them to pay the $130 processing fee.
-They will be able to do so by going to the bottom of the application form.
+Step 6: Upon validation of the candidate by the training provider, you will receive an email from TSA advising to pay the $130 processing fee.
+You can do so by going to the bottom of the application form.
 (Last button on the right with a $ dollar sign in it).
-This will take them to fee payment form.
+This will take you to the fee payment form.

-Step 7: The AFSP will then send confirmation of payment along with instructions for the candidate’s fingerprinting process.
+Step 7: AFSP will send confirmation of payment along with instructions for your fingerprinting process.

 Step 8: After the fingerprints have been submitted to Washington, the AFSP will send an email confirming receipt of the fingerprints.
 This begins the waiting period clock – 30 days for CAT 1; 5 days for CAT 2.